The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Discussion/Possible Solutions

-That being said, participants also acknowledged that the landscape for AI4SI work is improving.
-Compared to a few years ago, several conferences now offer special tracks for AI4SI projects (e.g., AAMAS \cite{AAMAS}, NeurIPS \cite{NeurIPS2018_AI4SG}, and AAAI \cite{AAAI_2024})recognizing their significance and deployment challenges, and helping bring greater visibility and legitimacy to this work.
-Importantly, there seems to be a welcome shift in how this work is being evaluated: expectations for submissions to these tracks are gradually evolving to reflect the trade-offs between novelty and real-world relevance that participants consistently highlighted.
-More of this shift is needed to ensure that socially grounded work is not sidelined due to conventional academic norms.
+That said, participants acknowledged that the AI4SI landscape is improving.
+Compared to a few years ago, several conferences now offer special tracks for AI4SI projects (e.g., AAMAS \cite{AAMAS}, NeurIPS \cite{NeurIPS2018_AI4SG}, KDD \cite{kdd2023}, IJCAI \cite{ijcai2025} and AAAI \cite{AAAI_2024}) recognizing their significance and deployment challenges, and helping bring greater visibility and legitimacy to this work.
+Importantly, there seems to be a welcome shift in how this work is evaluated: expectations for submissions to these tracks are evolving to reflect the trade-offs between novelty and real-world relevance highlighted by participants.
+More of this shift is needed to ensure socially grounded work is not sidelined by conventional academic norms.

-Another suggestion from participants was to implement institutional reforms that would aid researchers in this field.
-There is a need for stronger support systems, such as university consortia focused on early steps in AI4SI collaborations, including connecting collaborators with researchers, managing data use agreements, and aligning goals, thereby institutionalizing these services.
+To tackle the institutional inertia and procedural red-tape that slow AI4SI collaborations (Section 4.1.4), participants suggested implementing institutional reforms that would aid researchers in this field.
+There is a need for stronger support systems, such as university consortia that institutionalize early-stage AI4SI collaboration by connecting partners, managing data use agreements, and aligning goals.
 An example is Carnegie Mellon University's ML for Social Good initiative \cite{CMU_ML4SG}, which provides opportunities for public \& social sector organizations to collaborate with their researchers.
 These initiatives take the burden of conducting outreach and navigating procedural red tape off the shoulders of individual researchers.
+However, participants also cautioned that consortia may not always succeed.
+When driven by passionate individuals they can flourish, but without such leadership, they risk becoming ineffective.

-Training of students interested in joining the field was another recurring suggestion.
-Aspiring students in this field often have strong technical foundations but lack training in areas like statistical inference, econometrics, and field experiments in social contexts.
-Participants emphasized the need for better interdisciplinary training which involves public policy, qualitative research, or ethics.
-Some even called for separate dedicated programs for AI4SI in CS departments.
+To address the disciplinary gaps and lack of interdisciplinary training that hinder effective collaboration (Sections 4.1.4, and \ref{sec:4.3}), participants suggested institutions should develop dedicated training programs for students interested in AI4SI.
+Aspiring students often have strong technical foundations but lack training in statistical inference, econometrics, and field experiments in social contexts.
+Participants emphasized the need for better interdisciplinary training involving public policy, qualitative research, or ethics.
+Some even called for dedicated AI4SI programs in CS departments.